Beacon Hill, Boston

 Beacon Hill is a historic neighborhood in Boston, Massachusetts, United States.
 It is also the location of the Massachusetts State House.
-The term "Beacon Hill" is used locally as a metonym to refer to the state government or the legislature itself, much like Washington, D.C.'s Capitol Hill does at the federal level.
+The term "Beacon Hill" is used locally as a metonym to refer to the state government or the General Court itself, much like Washington, D.C.'s Capitol Hill does at the federal level.

-Federal-style rowhouses, narrow streets and brick sidewalks run through the neighborhood, which is generally regarded as one of the more desirable and expensive in Boston.
+A bastion of "Old Money" Boston Brahmins, Federal-style rowhouses, narrow streets and brick sidewalks run through the neighborhood, which is generally regarded as one of the more desirable and expensive in Boston.
 As of the 2010 U.S. Census, the population of Boston's Beacon Hill neighborhood was 9,023.